-Rowe Cell – The cell contains the sample - a basic configuration of a cell can be seen in Figure 10.
+Rowe Cell – The cell contains the sample, a basic configuration of the cell can be seen in Figure 11.
 The wall of the cell radially constrains the sample.

-In addition to this, a de-aired water supply will be required, a software program such as Clisp Studio to run the test and sample preparation accessories.
+In additional to this a de-aired water supply will be required, a software program such as Clisp Studio to run the test and sample preparation accessories.

 Consolidation tests are document in range of International standards.
 These include:

 BS EN ISO 17892-5:2017

 Using the ACONS Pro Multi-Purpose Frame with a Permeability Cell also allows permeability testing to be carried out.